spatie/laravel-open-telemetry/docs/installation-setup.md

         'all_jobs_auto_start_a_span' => true,

         /*
-         * The jobs we be trace aware even if these don't
+         * These jobs will be trace aware even if they don't
-         * implement the TraceAware interface.
+         * implement the `TraceAware` interface.
          */
         'trace_aware_jobs' => [

         ],

         /*
-         * The jobs will never trace aware.
+         * These jobs will never trace aware, regardless of the `TraceAware` interface.
          */
         'not_trace_aware_jobs' => [